At the best of times, Shoes lose their shine. And at their worst, they end up looking like this.

 You can at least clean your shoes with a brush every week or so or whenever you find it has got dirty.
 You can do this with all shoes, on a weekend, as a ritual.
 Cover all nooks and corners with the brush.
 Keep a newspaper to catch all the dirt.
 Throw it away and clean the brush when done.

-A suede shoes should only be cleaned with a clean brush and brushed with the nap.
-Do not clean with water as it will leave mark.
+Suede shoes should only be cleaned with a clean brush and brushed with the nap.
+Do not clean with water as it will leave a mark.
+Read more on suede cleaning tips here.

 Store shoes the right way